ehoneahobed/create-express-boilerplate/templates/mongodb/readMe.md

 1. In the root folder create a  `.env` file and add your environment variables there.
-2. App the following `environment variables` as specified in the .env.example file.
+2. Add the relevant `environment variables` as specified in the .env.example file.
 3.
     To run server for development:
     ```bash